-Consider $f(N) = g(N) + h(N)$ Where function g is a measure of the cost of getting from the start node to the current node $N$ and $h$ is an estimate of additional cost of getting from the current node $N$ to the goal node.
-Then $f(N) = h(N)$ is used in which one of the following algorithms ?
+Consider $f(N) = g(N) + h(N)$ Where function $g$ is a measure of the cost of getting from the start node to the current node. $N$ and $h$ is an estimate of the additional cost of getting from the current node $N$ to the goal node.
+Then $f(N) = h(N)$ is used in which one of the following algorithms?

 the given eqn